GOP Response: More Hypocritical Government Bashing

 Now, of course this irks me because I'm a public sector employee who firmly believes that all children in the world's richest nation deserve a free, high quality public education.
 But this goes beyond self interest.
 I overhear my students in the halls parroting this anti-government propaganda and I can't say anything because that wouldn't be appropriate.
 I oversee my former students grousing about the government on Facebook and twitter, and it depresses me.

 Despite Republican's claims to be the "party of personal responsibility," this constant anti-government drum beat has diminished a whole generation's sense that they need to take personal responsibility for their government.
 It becomes "the government," this nebulous entity that can only wreak havoc on their young lives.
 What they don't see is that, unlike the corporation they work for, the government is an entity they own and control.
 It's certainly not perfect and it's not the solution for everything, but it is an entity that belongs to all of us.
 The government is an extension of We the People.
-Anti-government rhetoric from people who carry aroundwe-the-people_larger little copies of the Constitution seems like the most bitter form of irony to me.
+Anti-government rhetoric from people who carry around little copies of the Constitution seems like the most bitter form of irony to me.
 Read the first three words!
 The government is us.
 And if we don't like it, we shouldn't complain about some institution out there.
 We should fix it.
 Because it's ours.
 The people who hate the government hate something we have created (or failed to create due to our apathy), and that should be an insult to all of us.

 The insult is even more severe when those people work for that government or are asking for our permission to go to work for it.